How To Start Running In The Winter

 4. Plot Your Route

 You’ll quickly get to know which areas of town are plowed and salted regularly, and it’s smart to stick to those routes.
-The Martin Goodman Trail (MGT) that runs along the lake is typically in good shape through the winter, and is heavily travelled even when it’s dark.
-If you need suggestions for safe and fun winter running routes (Kringlewood, anyone?), don’t hesitate to reach out to your local run store!
+For us Toronto runners, the Martin Goodman Trail (MGT) that runs along the lake is typically in good shape through the winter, and is heavily travelled even when it’s dark.
+If you need suggestions for safe and fun winter running routes (Kringlewood, anyone?), don’t hesitate to reach out to your local run specialty store!

 The big question: “do I need separate running shoes to use in the winter?”
 You will certainly be much more comfortable and confident if you invest in a pair of seasonal running shoes.
 Winter-specific shoes have features like a water-resistant upper, a grippy tread for advanced traction, and additional insulation for warmth.
 Not only will having a good pair of winter running shoes encourage you to stick to your training in poor weather, but they’ll also help you keep you safe in slippery conditions.